Terry and Michelle Bone: Royal Tin Can Openers

 My wife Liz and I are very honored and excited to be the new Mid States Representatives for the Tin Can Tourists.
 We first became involved with the organization in 2008 when we were in the process of restoring our first trailer, a 61 Avion T27.
 It didn’t take long to realize that we had stumbled upon something special, our kind of people!
 Since then we have hosted the West Michigan Vintage Gathering for 10 years and also organized the Super Dooper Yooper Looper caravan across Michigan’s Upper Peninsula in 2015.
 Along the way we have made some of the best friends anyone could ask for as well as refined our trailer restoration skills.
 Currently we are camping in a 51 Lutes Coach built in Kalamazoo mi, and believed to be the first coach built!
 Outside of the TCT world Liz and I enjoy all things old, we have a couple classic cars and also enjoy working on our historic home in Muskegon Mi.
 We also house junior level hockey players in our home from September to May.
 We look forward to continuing to meet new people through this organization and are here to help any of our Mid States Tincanners anyway we can!

-David Coon and Harry James – Northeast Regional Representative:
+David Coon and Harry James – Northeast Regional Representatives:

 New York, Maine, Massachusetts, Connecticut, Delaware, Washington DC, Maryland, Pennsylvania, Vermont, New Hampshire, Rhode Island and New Jersey